bewantbe/audio-analyzer-for-android/README.md

 Development
 -----------

-git clone then open it use Android Studio.
-Install the SDK platform if requested (e.g. rev 116 need API level 20), or tune the android:targetSdkVersion to the value that fit your needs.
+`git clone` then open it use Android Studio.
+Install the SDK platform if requested (e.g. rev 116 needs API level 20), or tune the `compileSdkVersion` to the value that fits your needs.

 ### For old revision (rev <= 115)